drikusroor/setup-terminal/README.md

 - `bat`: Installs the `bat` command-line utility.
 - `diff-so-fancy`: Installs the `diff-so-fancy` tool for improving the output of `git diff`.
+- `zsh-autosuggestions`: Installs the `zsh-autosuggestions` plugin for Zsh.
 - `zsh-bat`: Installs the `zsh-bat` plugin for integrating `bat` with the Zsh shell.

 The `setup-terminal` script is the main entry point for setting up the terminal.
 It exports some environment variables, ensures necessary directories exist, and runs the individual installation scripts.